Explore our expert-made templates & start with the right one for you.

 So how do we do it on the ETL layer, since Athena doesn’t have that update and delete interface?
 We are using an approach of a table and a view.
 So you’re using a view to create a consistent results of the data.
 For example, the view would return the latest information for a table.

-But the problem is that if the table has many different events and each event has its key, and each event could be in a different point in time, the performance of querying that you wouldn't be good.
-So again, we're retiring to the same kind of solution we had for the small and big files problems.
+But the problem is that if the table has many different events and each event has its key, and each event could be in a different point in time, you wouldn’t get good query performance.
+So again, we’re returning to the same kind of solution we had for the small and big files problems.

 The solution is called compaction, and you need to rewrite the historical data, apply those updates to remove the data.
-This is the solution we’ve implemented in Upsolver, which to the best of our knowledge is one-of-a-kind and not provided by any other tool on the market today.
+This is part of the solution we’ve implemented in Upsolver SQLake, in which we’ve automated all of the “ugly plumbing” of building and maintaining data pipelines; to the best of our knowledge is one-of-a-kind and not provided by any other tool on the market today.

 6. Dealing with ETL Complexity

 The last tip, or the last point I would like to mention is what are your ETL development options for Athena today.
 So if you’re using AWS, you would probably use Firehose as a service to ingest your data into S3.
 So now you have that copy of raw data available.
 You would run Glue color to discover the schema-on-read.
 So you would be able to actually write ETL.
 Then implement the ETL in Glue using Pi Spark code for transformation and use DynamoDB as the index if you want to run the joins we talked about before.